The Four Color Theorem with Linearly Many Reducible Configurations and Near-Linear Time Coloring: Triangulations and obstructing cycles

 Like we did for $U$, we now want to identify a subset $W^*\subseteq W$ such that the non-extended $B_{12}^8(v)$, for $v \in W^*$, are non-touching.
 This is done as follows.
 While $W$ is non-empty, we move an arbitrary vertex $w$ from $W$ to $W^*$ and remove $\bar B^8_{25}(w)$ from $W$.
 Each time, by Lemma \ref{lem:ball-size}, we remove at most $8\cdot 5^{25}$ vertices from $W$, so we end up with $|W^*|=\Omega(|W|)=\Omega(n)$, and the vertices $w$ in $W^*$ have non-touching $B^8_{12}(v)$.

 We now apply Theorem \ref{thm:main-theorem} (iii) to all vertices in $W^*$, getting one of the outcomes (1) and (2).
 By Lemma \ref{lem:non-crossing}, the obstructing local cycles from (1) are non-crossing, and it also follows that the D-reducible configurations from (2) are non-touching.
-This completes the proof of Theorem \ref{thm:main-linear} assuming our Theorem \ref{thm:main-theorem} and Lemma \ref{maxplus}, both of which are yet to be proved.